abergwall/portfolio-ui/README.md

 npm install
 ```

-3. Open the project in your preferred editor and hack away!
+3. Open the project in your preferred editor and hack away 🤙🤙🤙

 ## Available Scripts